model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 #### Run Kani-generated test

 Running the unit test using the `Run Test (Kani)` button shows us what we were expecting -- that the unit test is failing.
-This is because the unit test is using the counter-example to invoke the function `stretched_rectangle_can_hold_original`.
+This is because the unit test is using the counterexample to invoke the function `stretched_rectangle_can_hold_original`.

 <img src="{{site.baseurl | prepend: site.url}}/assets/images/vs-code-images/run-concrete-playback-test.png" alt="run-concrete-playback-test" />

 ### Debug Kani unit test

-In order to peek under the hood to find out the missing assumptions that lead to unexpected behavior, it is really important to look at the concrete counter examples for which our assertions fail.
+In order to peek under the hood to find out the missing assumptions that lead to unexpected behavior, it is really important to look at the concrete counterexamples for which our assertions fail.
 By setting breakpoints and clicking the `Debug Test (Kani)` button, you are taken into the debugger which allows you to inspect the specific values for which the assertion fails.

 <img src="{{site.baseurl | prepend: site.url}}/assets/images/vs-code-images/run-debugger.gif" style="box-shadow: 0 2px 4px rgba(0, 0, 0, 0.5);" alt="run-debugger" />

-In our case, we can see that for `original.height = 0` , the larger rectangle’s height or `larger.height` also stays 0, which shows that for that counter-example, the property `can_hold` does not hold.
+In our case, we can see that for `original.height = 0` , the larger rectangle’s height or `larger.height` also stays 0, which shows that for that counterexample, the property `can_hold` does not hold.

 ### And finally, verify the harness with the right assumptions